3 Easy Ways to Increase Conversions on Your Shopify Store - Updated 2023

 Setting up SMS and Email Cadence

 Kixie’s Zapier integration includes a ready-to-go template for Shopify stores.
 To get started, connect your Shopify account and fill out the Zap template with your message.
 There are a few options for triggers that will cause the Zapier action, select ‘new abandoned cart’, define the length of delay between the trigger and the follow-up, and then the method the message will be sent.
+You can also add WhatsApp chat widget to match your store's branding.
+Learn more here about Shopify WhatsApp integration.

 Using Retargeting to Boost Shopify Conversions